 High-intensity interval training is the perfect method to fit exercise into a busy lifestyle.
 It allows you to stay active without having to modify or stress about your schedule.
 HIIT consists of alternating between bursts of high-intensity exercise and periods of rest (the ratio can vary, but it’s typically 40 seconds of work, 20 seconds of rest), which makes it a highly effective workout you can get done in no more than 40 minutes.

 But how do you perform a full-body women’s HIIT workout successfully?
 Well, HIIT has its tricks, and there are several things you can do to boost those results.

 Get more information about our studio in Miami Lakes here

 What is a full-body circuit?

 A full-body workout is a workout that targets all major muscle groups in one session.
-This can involve lower body, upper body, and core exercises separately in the same workout, or compound exercises–exercises that work several muscle groups.
+This can involve the lower body, upper body, and core exercises separately in the same workout, or compound exercises–exercises that work several muscle groups.

 HIIT workouts are often circuit-style, which means you cycle through different exercises for multiple rounds, or sets.
-At Sweat440, our classes are 40 minutes long, and consist of 4 10-minute HIIT circuits–short, intense periods of intense exercise with brief periods of rest in between.
+At Sweat440, our classes are 40 minutes long and consist of 4 10-minute HIIT circuits–short, intense periods of intense exercise with brief periods of rest in between.
 If you’re looking for an affordable workout option, don’t hesitate to visit our studio!

-Although every day we have a different focus, all our workouts are full-body (for instance, a full-body workout with an emphasis on upper body and core).
+Although every day we have a different focus, all our workouts are full-body (for instance, a full-body workout with an emphasis on the upper body and core).